 And I had this wild thought: "I could flip this table right now."

-That's when I knew something was deeply wrong.
+That's when I knew something was deeply wrong, deeply misaligned.

 Not with the meeting.
 With me.